Ada-Developers-Academy/daily-curriculum/week04/monday/scrabble.md

 # Scrabble

-Use TDD to create two classes that would be used to build a scrabble game (don't actually build a interactive game (yet))
+Use TDD to create classes that would be used to build a scrabble game (don't actually build a interactive game (yet))

 |Letter                        | Value|
 |:----------------------------:|:----:|